iyobo/amala/README.md

 actions (or from anywhere down the execution stack of said actions) and those errors will make it back to the client with exact status codes.

-Also, Koa-ts-controllers supports **API versioning**.
+Also, Amala supports **API versioning**.
 You won't find that anywhere else in a hurry.

 This library is used heavily in [JollofStack](https://github.com/iyobo/jollofstack) (WIP), which is the typescript-centered re-architecture of [JollofJS](https://github.com/iyobo/jollofjs).